 How will we meet up at the airport when we arrive?

 As you know, you are responsible for getting yourself to Copenhagen’s airport (CPH) on May 21st.
 Once your flight is arranged, you will let me know your arrival time.
 Someone will be there to meet you at the airport.
 If you plan to arrive earlier than May 21, we’ll arrange an in-town meeting spot.

 How will we be in touch with one another?

 Last year, we set up a GroupMe and it worked really well.
 Other ideas (Facebook group, WhatsApp, other fancy things you guys know about) are welcomed, too.

 How will I get money?

 A few ways: 1.
 I will give you cash for meals about once a week, which is yours to ration and use as you wish.
 2. ATMs are everywhere, and I would recommend just getting any extra cash you want when you’re over there.
 Don’t bother trying to get local currency in the U.S. 3.
 Sweden is moving towards being a cashless society, so you can use cards pretty much everywhere.

 But beware credit card and ATM transaction fees.
 And put a travel notice on your accounts before you leave so you’re not flagged for strange foreign transactions.

 What happens on the last day?

 You are totally free.
+Dinner the night before is your last required activity.
 Some of you have early flights so will need to be up and out very early.
 Others may linger, or even spend a couple more days.
 Joe and I will stay an extra day in case you need us.